Definition of Agency Bond

 Callable | Yes |

-Call ability Feature enables date | 2 years from the Issue date, i.e. 1st Jan 2022 |
+Call ability Feature enables date | 2 years from the Issue date, i.e., 1st Jan 2022 |

-Call Price | 101 percent of principal along with Interest amount accrued |
+Call Price | 101 percent of the principal, along with Interest amount accrued |

-In the above example, the issuer has issued a Medium-term Agency bond with a callable feature that enables them to redeem the Bond if interest rates are favorable to them after call redemption is permitted.
+In the above example, the issuer has issued a Medium-term Agency bond with a callable feature that enables them to redeem the Bond if interest rates are favorable after the call redemption is permitted.
 Due to the call ability feature, the yield offered is higher than a non-callable Agency bond of the same tenor for the investors of these bonds.

 Types of Agency Bond